A Note on Sources and Methodology

 |---|---|---|

-| 1533 | England: Buggery Act passed.
-Gay sex punishable by death. | Capital punishment for any same-sex act.
+| 1533 | England: the Buggery Act (25 Hen.
+8 c.
+6) makes sodomy a secular felony punishable by death — the first English statute to criminalize it outside the church courts. | Capital punishment for any same-sex act.
 No public art, no public life. |

-| 1533–1821 | Portugal: The Inquisition prosecutes sodomy.
-Records in the National Archives show 4,000 complaints; 30 executed at the stake.
+| 1536–1821 | Portugal: The Inquisition prosecutes sodomy.
+Records in the National Archives in Lisbon list more than 4,000 denounced — over 5,000 names in the Cadernos do Nefando — of whom roughly 400 were tried and 30 executed at the stake.
 Portugal is considered relatively lenient by inquisitorial standards. | Sodomy conflated with heresy.
 Artists and cultural figures subject to denunciation, torture, exile. |

 | 1835 | James Pratt and John Smith executed for sodomy — last such executions in England.
-Both had to be carried to the gallows. | Death by execution.
+Pratt was too weak to stand and had to be held upright at the scaffold. | Death by execution.
 The year Simeon Solomon was born. |

 | 1873 | Simeon Solomon arrested in a public urinal.
 Convicted of attempted sodomy.
 Career ends at 32. | Expulsion from the Royal Academy, alcoholism, workhouse.
 Never exhibited publicly again. |